 Maybe a Cabernet or Rioja.

-Sides that go well with French Beef Stew
+My Favorite Sides For This French Beef Stew

 - Spinach salad.
 This fresh spinach salad really helps lighten up this rich stew and makes the perfect side.